FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 ]
 ```

-Similarly we can request _Which fields are treated using `urn:ngsi-ld:Herbicide:001`?_ by altering the request as shown:
+Similarly, we can request _Which fields are treated using `urn:ngsi-ld:Herbicide:001`?_ by altering the request as
+shown:

 #### 11 Request: